-Tori: Yeah, it really lets them be involved in some of the creation and then they get incentives along the way.
+Tori: Yeah, it really lets them get involved in some of the creation and they get incentives along the way.

 BP: Exactly.
 We’re still learning and trying to experiment with things.
 Some things work, some things don’t.
 Have you ever done one as a fan?
 Have you been involved with any pledge sites?

 Tori: I have.
 Unfortunately, I’m usually on the lower end of the pledges as a college student.

 BP: And that’s what’s brilliant about it, you know?
 You can just get the download, and a lot of students, that’s where they are.
 They don’t have to go and get the five hundred dollar thing.

 Tori: Speaking of students, I read the message that the band posted in support of Sweet Briar College.
 I thought it was awesome that you guys extended your support to the school.
 Do you have any plans to try to save Sweet Briar?

 BP: Yeah, I was reading the updates actually on the way here, where they’ve set up a nonprofit, basically, to raise the first wave of funds to just have a legal counsel to fight the closing, so I think that’s where their first wave of donations is needed.
 We’ve been in talk with some students about possibly doing a concert fundraiser.
 We’re definitely going to support them.
 If we can make that date work, we’ll do that.
 We’ve pledged our support in the form of a check.
 The beginning of our band is deeply rooted in our experiences working with some of those colleges.
 We spring from a liberal arts school ourselves, so these kinds of colleges are important.